As the last few memories of summer slowly dwindles away, autumn knocks persistently on our doors. .

 Chicken, Leek & Mushroom Pie Recipe

 Personally, I’m a big fan of a hearty puff pastry pie.
-There’s just something special about serving a golden crusted pastry covered pie with its steaming content bubbling up the side.
+There’s just something special about serving a golden crusted pastry-covered pie with its steaming contents bubbling up the side.

 3 skinless, boneless chicken breasts cut into 2cm dice

 1 leek sliced into 10mm rounds

 250g closed cup mushrooms, cut into quarters